Optical coatings with different properties

 - Silicon oxide (SiO2) with n = 1.46

 - Aluminium oxide (Al2O3) with n = 1.67

 - Titanium oxide (TiO2) with n = 2.55

 - Tantalum oxide (Ta2O5) with n = 2.20

 - Zirconium oxide (ZrO2) with n = 2.15

 - Silicon nitride (Si3N4) with n = 2.05

 Wavelength-selective filter coatings are based on interference layer systems constructed of high- and low-index dielectric materials (see above).
-For demanding, narrow-band filter applications, the stacks of optical layers can consist of a hundred individual layers or more, with the highest requirements for the uniformity of the individual layer thicknesses (special filter design).
-Please read more about it on our page FHR.Star-EOSS®.
+For demanding narrow-band filter applications, the stacks of optical layers can consist of a hundred individual layers or more, with the highest requirements for the uniformity of the individual layer thicknesses (special filter design).
+Please read more about it on our page FHR.Star-EOSS® page.

-FHR Anlagenbau has sputtering techniques suitable for the deposition of dielectric layers, including medium frequency sputtering (MF), high frequency sputtering (HF ), pulsed DC sputtering and reactive sputtering.
+FHR Anlagenbau has sputtering techniques suitable for the deposition of dielectric layers, including medium frequency (MF), high frequency (HF ), pulsed DC and reactive sputtering.